joaoarthurbm/academic/papers-pii-detection/nlp-ml-data-privacy-violation-detection.md

 # Metadados

-- Using NLP and Machine Learning to Detect Data Privacy Violations
+- **Título:** Using NLP and Machine Learning to Detect Data Privacy Violations
-- Paulo Silva, Carolina Gonçalves, Carolina Godinho, Nuno Antunes, Marilia Curado
+- **Autores:** Paulo Silva, Carolina Gonçalves, Carolina Godinho, Nuno Antunes, Marilia Curado
-- Department of Informatics Engineering, University of Coimbra
+- **Researches Institution:** Department of Informatics Engineering, University of Coimbra
-- IEEE Conference on Computer Communications Workshops, INFOCOM Wksps
+- **Where it was published:** IEEE Conference on Computer Communications Workshops, INFOCOM Wksps
-- 2020
+- **Year of publication:** 2020
 - [link](https://ieeexplore.ieee.org/abstract/document/9162683)

 # Qual o problema?

-Privacy concerns are becoming more evident in most various sectors with recent data breaches and privacy scandals triggering the discussion.
+Privacy concerns are becoming more evident in most various sectors with recent data breaches and privacy scandals are triggering the discussion.
 Regulations such as EU's General Data Protection Regulation (GDPR) are pressuring organizations to handle the individual's data with reinforced caution, specially PIIs (Personally Identifiable Information), which are informations that can be used to identify an individual.
 As information systems deal with increasingly large amounts of personal data, to comply with regulations and efficiently increase privacy assurances, it is necessary to develop mechanisms that can not only provide such privacy assurances but also with increased automation and reliability.
-However there is a lack of such mechanismsms to help organizations in protecting the data.
+However there is a lack of such mechanisms to help organizations in protecting the data.

 # Qual a solução?

 ## Como os autores tentam resolver o problema?
 Criando um algoritmo novo? uma metodologia? uma ferramenta?

-As it was said previously, individual's personal data should be autonomously and effectively monitored not only because of its nature, but algo its size when considering big data.
+As it was said previously, individual's personal data should be autonomously and effectively monitored not only because of its nature, but also its size when considering big data.
 As the data can be released in and unstructured format, like text, the usage ML models and NLP is naturally elegible for the task, specially NER (Named Entity Recognition).
 The work proposes and evaluate the usage of NER to identify, monitor and validate PIIs.
-The author used three well-known NPL tools in his experiment (NLTK, Stanford CoreNLP and spaCy).
+The author used three well-known NLP tools in his experiment (NLTK, Stanford CoreNLP and spaCy).

 ## Quais são os detalhes técnicos dessa solução?
 O que chama mais atenção?
 Qual a ideia geral e o que deve ser discutido em mais detalhes?